-This is to inform you that (Buyer) would like to purchase the , if a satisfactory agreement can be for a clear title to the property under conditions described in the attached prop osed contract of sale.
-Because Federal funds may be used in the following information: e purchase, however, we are required to disclose to you not acquire your property.
-The l not wish to sell, the Buyer, thru the City of Gridley, will Buyer does not have the power of eminent domain to nnation (i.e. eminent domain) and the City of Gridley at domain to acquire the property.
-2. The estimated fair market value ± ± • estimated by by a professional appraiser prior to close of escrow. indicated in the contract of sale, this offe permitted to occupy the property before to Again, please understand that if you do not action to acquire it.
-If you are willing to attached contract of sale, please sign the Time Homebuyer Program, c/o Regional ot wish to sell your property, we will take no further sell the property under the conditions described in the contract and return it to us at: City of Gridley First Housing Authority , 1455 Butte House Road, Yuba ons about this matter, please contact the City's Program Buyer Date Buyer Date
+(Buyer) would like to purchase the, if a satisfactory agreement can be for a clear title to the property under osed contract of sale.
+Because Federal funds may be used in the the following information: e purchase, however, we are required to disclose to you not acquire your property.
+The B acquire your property by condem will not use the power of eminen 2.
+The estimated fair market value of of the property is \$ and was, to be finally determined relocation payments or other relocation as Real Property Acquisition Policies Act of arms length, transaction you would not be eligible for sistance under the Uniform Relocation Assistance and 1970 (URA), or any other law or regulation.
+Also, as is made on the condition that no tenant will be ne sale is completed. action to acquire it.
+If you are willing to sattached contract of sale, please sign the carried Homebuyer Program, c/o Regional 1455 Butte House Road, Yuba City, CA ot wish to sell your property, we will take no further sell the property under the conditions described in the contract and return it to us at: City of Gridley First Housing Authority of Sutter and Nevada Counties , 95993.
+If you have any questions about this matter, istrator, Regional Housing Authority of Sutter and 121.
+Buyer Date Buyer Date